rpalovics/Alpenglow/docs/source/getting_started/3-five_minute_tutorial.rst

 Matrix factorization, hyperparameter search
 -------------------------------------------

-The :py:class:`alpenglow.experiments.FactorModelExperiment` class implements a factor model, which is updated in an online fashion.
+The :py:class:`alpenglow.experiments.FactorExperiment` class implements a factor model, which is updated in an online fashion.
 After checking the documentation / source, we can see that the most relevant hyperparameters for this model are :python:`dimension` (the number of latent factors), :python:`learning_rate`, :python:`negative_rate` and :python:`regularization_rate`.
 For this experiment, we are leaving the factor dimension at the default value of 10, and we don't need regularization, so we'll leave it at its default (0) as well.
 We will find the best negative rate and learning rate using grid search.

 We can run the :python:`FactorModelExperiment` similarly to the popularity model:

 .. code-block:: python

-	from alpenglow.experiments import FactorModelExperiment
+	from alpenglow.experiments import FactorExperiment

-	mf_experiment = FactorModelExperiment(
+	mf_experiment = FactorExperiment(
 	    top_k=100,
 	)
 	mf_results = mf_experiment.run(data, verbose=True)